Acting out of conviction.

 For over 100 years, a company of tradition as well as commitment

 Behind Seidensticker is family.

-As a family-owned company our aim is to ensure the convergence of social, ecological and economic responsibility, while meeting the expectations of all stakeholders on a sustainable level.
+As a family-owned company our aim is to ensure the convergence of social, ecological and economic responsibility.

 Sustainability is deeply rooted in Seidensticker’s structural organisation and is seen as self-evident for generations now.
 We act responsibly in our dealings with people and our environment – but we are still striving forward to what we have planned for the future.
 We are working continuously and intensively to gradually achieve even more sustainability and are setting truly ambitious goals to achieve this.

 While striving to make our approach even more transparent, we communicate openly about what we have already achieved and which milestones we have set for the future.
 In addition we want to point out how we intend to achieve these goals in order to strengthen awareness for sustainability and to show the importance of sustainable business for us as a company.